ASRagab/loan-data-project-dv01/README.md

 - There are some tests and they are useful, but I wished I had some time to request body deserialization tests, also fewer "magic" primitives.
-- GraphQL, I can see how it would be valuable for this data, given the number of columns one might need to search for and ranges
 - Validation of Payload could stand to use Validated instead of Either